Ronnie Greenwald: Television interviews regarding the New Square Pardon Affair

-Lithuanian Torah Scrolls Incident
+Lithuanian Torah scrolls incident

-In September 1997, during a visit of scores of rabbis and other Orthodox Jews to Lithuania to commemorate the 200th anniversary of the death of the great Vilna Gaon (Rabbi Eliyahu Kramer of Vilnius), Rabbi Greenwald personally successfully negotiated with the Lithuanian government to allow the burial of several desecrated Torah scrolls.
+In September 1997, during a visit of scores of rabbis and other Orthodox Jews to Lithuania to commemorate the 200th anniversary of the death of the Vilna Gaon (Rabbi Eliyahu Kramer of Vilnius), Greenwald personally successfully negotiated with the Lithuanian government to allow the burial of several desecrated Torah scrolls.

 The scrolls were among hundreds of Torah scrolls that had been disgraced by the Nazis and/or the Lithuanians during World War II.
 With the negotiated help of the government, Greenwald and others located over three hundred scrolls, including some that were being held in the basement of a church.
 They were able to salvage most of the scrolls for further use.
 The scrolls that could not be salvaged were buried in an elaborate ceremony attended by visiting Orthodox Jews from around the World and Lithuanian officials.

-The day prior to the "funeral," Rabbi Greenwald was invited to (and did) address the Lithuanian Parliament.
+The day prior to the "funeral," Greenwald was invited to (and did) address the Lithuanian Parliament.

 During the same visit, Greenwald intervened with the Prime Minister to prevent the desecration of the Jewish cemetery in Vilnius.
 The Lithuanian government was going to raze the cemetery and erect a shopping mall on the site.
-Rabbi Greenwald contacted the Prime Minister's office and promised the Prime Minister that saving the cemetery would bring him great blessing.
+Greenwald contacted the Prime Minister's office and promised the Prime Minister that saving the cemetery would bring him great blessing.
 As Greenwald had previously interceded on Lithuania's behalf as it sought to enter NATO, his words carried strong influence with the Prime Minister and his request was heeded.

 Yitti Leibel Help Line tribute

 On November 15, 2009, The Yitti Liebel Help Line honored Greenwald by dedicating the event and the journal as a tribute to him.
 The journal cover page referred to him as a "champion of chessed" and as a "living, one man Chessed organization."
-The journal credited him with saving Jews from eastern Europe and Africa and proclaimed that "thousands of people owe more than they can ever repay to one hero- Ronnie!"
+The journal credited him with saving Jews from eastern Europe and Africa and proclaimed that "thousands of people owe more than they can ever repay to one hero - Ronnie!"

-Mishpacha Magazine feature

-Mishpacha Magazine, an Orthodox Jewish weekly magazine featured Greenwald for its cover story on May 13, 2009.
-The magazine referred to Greenwald as a "legend among lifesavers" and the inside contained a 12-page feature article detailing Greenwald's exploits on behalf of people in distress around the globe over the course of many decades.

 Other activities

 Bophuthatswana

-Rabbi Greenwald had a variety of unusual ties to South Africa in the Apartheid era.
+Greenwald had a variety of unusual ties to South Africa in the Apartheid era.
 He was the diplomatic representative of the African Bantustan of Bophuthatswana in the United States, when that "homeland" lacked international recognition.